-The Kairi Relative Index (KRI) is a momentum oscillator indicator, which supports technical analysis by monitoring the rate of price change.
+The Kairi Relative Index (KRI) is a momentum oscillator indicator that supports technical analysis by monitoring the rate of price change.
 A momentum oscillator measures the change of an asset price during a specific time period.
 It is usually calculated by dividing the current price by the price of a previous period.
-Based on the formula, the calculation of different oscillator indicators varies to better serve different purposes.
+Based on the formula, the calculation of different oscillator indicators varies to serve different purposes better.

 Typically, the result is multiplied by 100, which gives a threshold of 100.
 A value below 100 indicates a negative momentum with decreasing price, and a value above 100 indicates a positive momentum with increasing price over the chosen time period.

 The KRI is one of the many types of momentum oscillators.
-It compares the current price with the moving average of the price during the current chosen period is calculated as following:
+It compares the current price with the moving average of the price during the current chosen period is calculated as follows: